ayghor/igor_cv/github_respostas.md

 Dear hubbers,

-hope you are doing well in this pandemic.
-I write to you submitting my application to the “Software Engineer - App Core” position.
+I hope you are doing well in this pandemic.
+I’m writing to submit my application to the “Software Engineer – App Core” position.
 I’m confident that I have the skills and that the role is what I’m looking for.

 I'm a passionate self-taught hacker with diverse experience.
-I learned my first programming language, C, when I was 12, and worked my way trying to do things from scratch, such as implementing complex mathematical algorithms for video games and developing a whole GNU/Linux distribution.
+I learned my first programming language, C, when I was 12, and worked my way doing things from scratch, such as implementing complex mathematical algorithms for video games and developing a whole GNU/Linux distribution.

 Working as a full stack Ruby on Rails developer for 6 years, delivering excellent results and constantly improving myself, I had a rapid career progression.
-Two years ago, I moved from Brasil to the UK looking for new challenges.
+Two years ago, I moved from Brazil to the UK looking for new challenges.

 I believe that GitHub is a place where I’ll find interesting challenges, capable colleagues and a diverse and inclusive culture, where I’ll perform my best, do meaningful work and become an even better professional.

 Hope to hear from you soon!

-Best regards
+Best regards,
 Pudim